-No one likes to think about their death, but failing to do so can mean placing a financial burden on your loved ones when you pass away.
-Life insurance mitigates this financial risk by providing a death benefit that can cover funeral expenses and debts after you pass away.
+No one likes to think about their death, but failing to do so could mean placing a financial burden on your loved ones when you pass away.
+Principal life insurance coverage can help mitigate this financial risk by providing a death benefit that can cover funeral expenses and debts after you pass away.
+Bankrate’s Principal Financial insurance review takes a deep dive into Principal Financial products and services to help you find the right coverage for you and your family.

 Principal Financial life insurance

-A permanent life insurance policy doesn’t have an expiration date—it lasts throughout the life of the policyholder, so long as the premiums are paid.
-This kind of life insurance can also have a cash value that gains interest as premiums are paid.
+A permanent life insurance policy doesn’t have an expiration date — it lasts throughout the life of the policyholder, so long as the premiums are paid.
+This kind of life insurance coverage can also have a cash value that gains interest as premiums are paid.
 Some permanent life insurance policies even allow policyholders to take out loans against the policy’s value.
+Principal Financial offers permanent life insurance coverage that is recommended for several purposes, such as support for a spouse or family or protection for those nearing retirement.

 Types of life insurance policies offered

-Term life insurance policy – Principal Financial offers one main term life insurance policy.
+Term life insurance policy – Principal life insurance coverage includes one main term life insurance policy.
 This insurer’s term policy comes with term options of 10, 15, 20 or 30 years.
-Principal Financial also gives policyholders the option to sign up for a 1-year term if they only need life insurance for a short timespan.
+Principal Financial also gives policyholders the option to sign up for a one-year term if they only need life insurance for a short timespan.
 A term life insurance has no cash value aside from the benefit paid upon death within the term limit.
 Policyholders have the option to convert their term policy to a permanent policy, which includes a cash value.

-Indexed universal life insurance policy – This is a form of universal life insurance for investment-savvy policyholders.
+Indexed universal life insurance policy – This is a form of universal life insurance coverage for investment-savvy policyholders.
 Like a regular universal policy, an indexed universal policy accumulates a cash value based on interest.
 But the difference is the cash value’s interest is partly linked to the gains and losses of a stock market index.
-The cash value included in the policy has tax benefits, as well.
+The cash value included in the policy also accumulates tax-free.

 Principal Financial ratings, reviews, customer satisfaction and complaints

-Principal Financial has been selling insurance policies for well over a century, and the company enjoys positive financial ratings from top professional organizations, including AM Best (A+ rating), Moody’s (A1 rating) and S&P Global (A+ rating).
+Principal Financial has been selling insurance policies for well over a century and the company enjoys positive financial ratings from top professional organizations, including an A+ (Superior) rating from AM Best, an A1 rating from Moody’s and an A+ rating from Standard and Poor’s (S&P).

-Reasons why Principal Financial is a great option
+Reasons why Principal Financial is a good option

-The first thing people need to know about their life insurer is if the company is solvent and has the ability to pay out claims.
-With top financial ratings and 140 years in the business, Principal Financial is a safe bet when it comes to paying claims.
+Although Principal does not sell other kinds of insurance policies outside of life and medical, it could provide a great option for those looking to care for their loved ones after their death.
+One of the first things people need to know about their life insurer is if the company is solvent and has the ability to pay out claims.
+With top financial ratings and more than 140 years in the business, Principal Financial is likely highly reliable in paying claims.
+It also scores well for customer satisfaction, showing that policyholders are likely to feel sufficiently covered in a pinch.

-The other advantage of Principal Financial is the policy options that are geared toward people in different stages of life.
-Term life insurance, for example, is great for young people who can get lower premiums based on good health, because the term policy can be converted to a permanent policy later on.
-And survivorship insurance, for example, can be very helpful for older folks who did not get around to purchasing life insurance earlier in their lives.
+The other advantage of Principal Financial is the variety of policy options geared toward people in different stages of life.
+For example, term life insurance may be great for young people who can typically get lower premiums based on good health.
+The term policy can often be converted to a permanent policy later on.
+Additionally, survivorship insurance could be very helpful for older folks who did not get around to purchasing life insurance earlier in their lives.

 Additional policies offered by Principal Financial